 Using Vents In Your Roof

-There is a third type of vent which are called ridge vents but they are not as common as the first two.
+There is a third type of vent which are called ridge vents.
+But they are not as common as the first two.
 They, as you might suspect, run along the ridge of your roof.
-They keep a more consistent temperature across your roof than box vents, and do not require wind to operate like turbines.
+Moreover, They keep a more consistent temperature across your roof than box vents.
+And do not require wind to operate like turbines.